omegaml/omegaml/docs/source/quickstart/quickstart.rst

 - implement data pipelines quickly, without memory limitation, all from a Pandas-like API
 - serve models and data from an easy to use REST API

-Further, omega|ml is the fastest way to
+Further, omega|ml is one of the fastest, most straight forward ways to

-- scale model training on the included scalable pure-Python compute cluster, on Spark or any other cloud
+- leverage cloud resources to scale model training in a dynamic compute cluster
-- collaborate on data science projects easily, sharing Jupyter Notebooks
+- collaborate on data science projects easily, sharing Jupyter Notebooks, datasets, models, scripts
-- deploy beautiful dashboards right from your Jupyter Notebook, using dashserve
+- deploy dashboards and applications right from your Jupyter Notebook

 .. info::